artsy/artsy.github.io/_posts/2019-04-05-omakase-typescript.markdown

 ### Why does Artsy use TypeScript?

 Artsy definitely isn't the size of Microsoft!
 Artsy is about 30 engineers, and Microsoft are about 60,000.
 However, some of our problems are the same.
-The "front end" developers at Artsy build apps which are thousands of files big.
+Developers at Artsy build apps which are made up of thousands of files.
-Any single change to one file, could affect any other file.
+Any single change to one file could affect any other file.
 A good way to think about this is how in a story, changing a conversation earlier can trigger a butterfly effect of changes later down the line.

 Typically, the need to ensure all your changes do what you want is less of a problem for people building websites.